Since 2015 Frances been providing counselling to wildlife carers.

 Free and 24/7

-I also offer a range of training sessions for wildlife groups, now conducted under the banner of WildTalk.
+WldTalk also offer a range of training sessions for wildlife groups.
 These center around balance, self-care, and avoiding burn-out and compassion fatigue and other mental health support.

 If you would like to have a confidential, commitment free conversation